duanmofan/gym-GoldenTravel/README.md

 Before you take it into use, please ensure you have what you need such as keras, gym and some basal labs.
 And please take this into register in gym.

-You should make lots of changes to run the environment and don't have lot's of hints these days but I will ensure you can run it easily in two weaks.
+You should make lots of changes to run the environment and don't have lot's of hints these days but I will ensure you can run it easily in two weeks.
 So this is a initial version which I used on CUMC2020